davydovanton/rodauth_hanami/README.md

 2. ~~Try to use `controller.prepare` configuration block~~
 3. ~~Create admin application~~
 4. ~~Protect full admin application~~
+5. ~~Integrate view and templates instead templates (use `login_view` and `logout_view` methods)~~
+6. Integrate hanami view for templates
-5. Redirect to login form and after to previous url (use sessions for this)
+7. Redirect to login form and after to previous url (use sessions for this)
-6. Integrate view and templates instead templates (use `login_view` and `logout_view` methods)
-7. Create full migration from rodauth repository
+8. Create full migration from rodauth repository